 Once you get to the island you’ve got a choice to make; either follow the main cobblestone road that slowly winds its way up towards the abbey, or climb the ramparts and walk the walls until you’re at the top.
 It was quite busy when we visited, so we went with the ramparts.
 This involves more stairs and climbing, so fewer people choose to go this route.
 Walking along the wall will also reward you with stunning views of the surrounding area.

 You will see many people walking around the island during low tide.
-If you are interested in walking the mudbanks during low tide then only do so with a guide.
-Also keep in mind that during high tide this area is completely flooded, so the mudbanks are really muddy and wet.
+If you are interested in walking the mudbanks, only do so with a guide as the tides can be dangerous.
+Keep in mind that during high tide this area is completely flooded, so expect the mudbanks to be really muddy and wet.
 Make sure you’re wearing old shoes that can get dirty, we also saw many people walk around barefoot to keep their shoes clean.

 6. Visit Bayeux and its famous tapestry